Coronavirus World’s Supply Chain disruption & How to Respond

 5 Ways Coronavirus Impacts the Global Economy

 China accounts for about 17% of global GDP.
-Its $2.7 trillion in exports have earned it the title of the manufacturing center of the world.
+It is $2.7 trillion in exports has earned it the title of the manufacturing center of the world.
 But when critical provinces like production-powerhouse Wuhan are suddenly shut down, locals aren’t the only ones who pay the price.

 Coronavirus is creating disruptions to companies around the world in the following ways:

 With more than 40,000 people in China being infected with Coronavirus and 60 million people under quarantine, there are far fewer workers to operate factories to keep production going.
 As a result, production schedules fall behind, or in some cases, are non-existent for the time being.

 Fewer workers mean fewer materials being produced and transported, which can cause bottlenecks in production.
 Supply shortages will be more prevalent in China’s most impacted areas.

 Travel restrictions are abundant in China right now, both on a local and international level.
 Because of lower labor availability, established logistics providers and hubs may experience limitations in capacity and availability.
 Supplies and materials that aren’t experiencing a shortage may be delayed in arriving at their destination.